 Implementing a digital loyalty program is another useful tool to leave your customers more than satisfied after before, during and after their dining experience.
 Not only do they provide your customers with perks and benefits, but they help inform your restaurant when it's a customer's birthday, anniversary, or other milestone event.
 This tool is typically found via your POS, and supported by companies such as Toast and Lightspeed.

 QR codes proliferated across the hospitality industry in the wake of the pandemic, and they're here to stay.
 For those who are looking to limit face-to-face interactions, offering the ability to scan a code for a digital menu provides a safer dining experience to your guests.
-You can quickly create QR codes for your restaurant with a service like QR Code Tiger.
+You can quickly create dynamic QR codes for your restaurant with a service like QR Code Tiger.

 Closing Thoughts: How to provide excellent customer service in a restaurant